bomonike/bomonike.github.io/terraform.md

    <pre><strong>brew install --cask visual-studio-code</strong></pre>

-1. If you prefer using Python, there is a Python module to provide a wrapper of terraform command line tool at <a target="_blank" href="https://github.com/beelit94/python-terraform">https://github.com/beelit94/python-terraform</a>
+1. If you prefer using Python, consider <a target="_blank" href="https://wilsonmar.github.io/pulumi/">Pulumi></a>

+   Alas, there was a Python module to provide a wrapper of terraform command line tool at <a target="_blank" href="https://github.com/beelit94/python-terraform">https://github.com/beelit94/python-terraform</a> which is no longer actively maintained.

    <a name="KeyboardAliases"></a>